The Ultimate Grand Canyon South Rim Travel Guide

 Lodging in Tusayan

-Three-diamond luxury hotel that’s described as “rustic elegance.”
-The Grand Hotel offers an indoor pool, hot tub, in house dining and more.
+A three-diamond luxury hotel that’s described as “rustic elegance.”
+The Grand Hotel offers an indoor pool, hot tub, in-house dining and more.

 A budget-friendly lodging option with a very highly recommended breakfast buffet!